Thinking about Graduate School?

 Should I apply for fellowships?

 YES, YES, YES!
 If you receive a fellowship prior to being accepted to a school, you are certainly considered a more attractive candidate because the school will not have to fund you.
 You will benefit from larger stipends, greater freedom to study at your own pace, and more.
 You should be sure to apply for an NSF Graduate Research Fellowship.
-Here is a list of graduate fellowships to consider.

 Can I work for a year or two before attending graduate school?
 Do they like that or not?